- Pediatric Ear Tube Brochure (PDF)

 Professor Travis Tollefson focuses on reconstruction of the face in children, cleft lip and palate surgery, and restoring ear and facial deformities.
 He participates in surgical teams around the world to provide surgical care for children with cleft and craniofacial anomalies, and co-directs the UC Davis Cleft and Craniofacial Program.

-Assistant Professor Jamie Funamura has advanced training in pediatric head and neck conditions.
+Associate Professor Jamie Funamura has advanced training in pediatric head and neck conditions.
 She serves as the Pediatric Otolaryngology division chief and specializes in airway management, hearing loss and chronic ear disease, tumors and cysts of the head and neck, and speech and swallowing disorders in children.
 She is also the medical director of the Pediatric Cochlear Implant Program and co-founder of the Pediatric Aerodigestive Center.

 Christy Roth is a pediatric speech-language pathologist who evaluates and treats speech, language, and swallowing disorders in children.
 She is also the clinical coordinator of the UC Davis Cleft and Craniofacial Program.